Private LTE (CBRS) Network Solutions

 Private LTE: A Secure, High-Speed Network for Enterprise and Industrial Applications

 The growing number of connected devices is driving new requirements for a variety of industries that traditional public networks cannot address.
-For example, utilities and other verticals are exploring private network solutions so that they can deploy devices in environments that may not offer public network access.
-When it comes to wireless networking, enterprises are always looking for ways to provide coverage with seamless roaming and the ability to switch from public to private networks on campuses, in warehouses and other corporate environments both indoors and out.
+For example, utilities and other verticals are exploring private network solutions so that they can deploy devices in secure and on-premises environments that may not offer public network access.
+When it comes to wireless networking, enterprises are always looking for ways to provide better coverage with seamless roaming and the ability to switch from public to private networks on campuses, in warehouses and other corporate environments both indoors and out.

 Many organizations are addressing these escalating requirements by turning to private LTE, a dedicated wireless network separate from the wide-area macro network.
 It is used for specific Internet of Things (IoT) applications and services and targets verticals, such as mining, industrial and automotive manufacturing, utility metering, logistics, smart cities, drones, transportation hubs, hospitals, enterprises, campuses, stadiums and other environments.

 Telit is at the forefront of this new technology, bringing decades of cellular leadership to offer you an end-to-end private LTE solution that extends from the modules themselves to connectivity, platforms and solution expertise.
-With Telit’s private LTE module, you’ll find the right features at the right price with solutions that support the next wave of IoT innovation.
+With Telit’s private LTE module, you will find the right features at the right price with solutions that support the next wave of IoT innovation.

 Watch our Private LTE On-Demand Webinar